smallketchup82/ybot/README.md

 To stop the bot run `docker-compose down`
 To start it again run `docker-compose up -d`

-## Installing with docker
-Minimal method
-1. Run `docker pull smallketchup/ybot` (optional since next step basically does this for you)
-2. Then run `docker run -v ybotdb:/app/data --env TOKEN=token_here --restart always --name ybot -d smallketchup/ybot`

-Refer to the docker docs for help with starting/restarting/stopping.

 # Configuration
 The configuration file is config.json.
 When you first clone the repository you will see config.json.example.
 Rename that file to config.json and fill it in